What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Other travellers: Huge variety, a lot of older tour groups and first-time travellers

-• Average cost: $10-15, less than $3 when trekking
+• Average cost: $20-25, less than $15 when trekking possible if in less developed region.

 • What to buy: There are literally thousands of cheap crafts that you will want to buy and much else besides

 • Getting around: Buses, internal flights, foot or raft - all very easy to arrange and good value between major towns/villages.
-Getting into the mountains will require trekking or an internal flight that will be subject to weather conditions and heavy demand in the high season.
+Getting into the mountains will require trekking or an internal flight that will be subject to weather conditions and in heavy demand in the high season.

 • Vegetarians: Never a problem, amazing choice